3370 Animal Care Attendant

 Applicants will receive a confirmation email that their online application has been received in response to every announcement for which they file.
 Applicants should retain this confirmation email for their records.
 Failure to receive this email means that the online application was not submitted or received.

-Certification Rule: The certification rule used for the eligible list resulting from this selection procedure will be Rule of Ten Scores.
-The Department may elect to administer additional selection procedures to make final hiring decisions.
+The certification rule for the ranked eligible lists resulting from this examination will be Rule of Ten Scores.
+The department may administer additional position-specific selection procedures to make final hiring decisions.

 Disaster Service Workers